 - 9 bone-in, skinless chicken thighs, well trimmed

 - salt and fresh ground black pepper for seasoning chicken

-- 3 T soy sauce (use Tamari for gluten-free)
+- 3 T soy sauce (see notes)

-- 2 T rice vinegar (not seasoned vinegar which contains sugar)
+- 2 T rice vinegar (see notes)

 - 1 tsp. minced garlic or garlic puree from a jar